meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--master-key`
 **Default value**: `None`

-Set an instance's master key, automatically protecting all routes except `GET /health`.
-Providing a key is mandatory when `environment` is set to `production`.
+Sets an instance's master key, automatically protecting all routes except `GET /health`.
+Providing a key is mandatory when `--env` is set to `production`.

 If no master key is provided in a `development` environment, all routes will be unprotected and publicly accessible.

-If no master key is provided in a `production` environment, the MeiliSearch instance will throw an error and refuse to launch.
+If no master key is provided in a `production` environment, MeiliSearch will throw an error and refuse to launch.

 [Learn more about MeiliSearch's use of security keys in this guide.](/reference/features/authentication.md)

 ### Analytics